VISIT OUR ART STORE ▶

 Using Charcoal Over Dry Watercolor Washes

-I start by drawing some simple shapes with each charcoal type: one shape with the woodless pencil, one with compressed charcoal, and one with willow charcoal.
+The artist starts by drawing some simple shapes with each charcoal type: one shape with the woodless pencil, one with compressed charcoal, and one with willow charcoal.

 Draw circles with three types of charcoal